SuhaniAS/Provide_insights_to_the_marketing_team/README.md

 3.)
 What kind of marketing campaigns, offers, and discounts we can run?

 4.)
-Who can be a brand ambassador, and why?

-5.)
 Who should be our target audience, and why?
 #
 Before diving into the task, let us know about the company.